NUStatBioinfo/covcurv/README.rst

 `covcurv` is the first **per-gene**, **multi-sample** reads coverage parsing and visualization tool. `covcurv` is a command line interface (CLI) tool and web application.
 It takes aligned read (.bam) files, along with a gene annotation (.gtf) file, and gives you per-gene reads coverage arrays and visualization capabilities in your web browser.
 At its core though, covcurv is just a Python package.

+In addition to being able to export individual gene coverage arrays and plots, as an added bonus ``covcurv`` will also dump read counts as well!

 +++++++++++++++++++
 Why covcurv?